Your Thorns Are the Best Part of You

 — and it seems to me she is that impossibility, not to be predicted (or taken lightly, or taken for granted): an English Whitman.

-Vidyan Ravinthiran’s books are Elizabeth Bishop’s Prosaic (Bucknell University Press, 2015) and Grun-tu-molani (Bloodaxe Books, 2014).
-He is an editor at Prac Crit and teaches at the University of Birmingham.
+Vidyan Ravinthiran is the author of Elizabeth Bishop’s Prosaic (Bucknell University Press, 2015) and Grun-tu-molani (Bloodaxe Books, 2014).
+He teaches at the University of Birmingham and is an editor at Prac Crit.